 Eligibility and acceptance to any regional pro bono program will be determined by an initial screening process.
 The screening will evaluate the individual's or small business' knowledge of the patent system, the potential patentability of the invention, and income qualifications.
-The patent knowledge requirement can be demonstrated by producing a filing receipt for a pending patent application or a certificate of completion for a free An invention's patentability can be demonstrated through a patent search for similar prior art.
+The patent knowledge requirement can be demonstrated by producing a filing receipt for a pending patent application or a certificate of completion for a free general knowledge course.
+An invention's patentability can be demonstrated through a patent search for similar prior art.
 The qualification of income limit is determined by each regional program.
-Visit the for additional information.
+Visit the Pro Bono Program page for additional information.

 Diversity of Applicants